The BGI has been supported by the following grant-giving trusts and Lottery-funded organisations since the charity was founded in summer 2019:

 In October 2020 the BGI received a lifesaving grant from the Culture Recovery Fund run by Arts Council of England.
 This recognised the national significance of our work and our Collection, and will help us outlast the second phase of the Covid-19 pandemic and continue to deliver our educational and cultural work to our community of 35,000 visitors and over 7,000 learners in our online programmes.

-Art Fund supported our Subject Specialist Network – the Videogame Heritage Society – which advises over 100 museums and collectors on the preservation of videogames.
-They also supported our National Videogame Gallery, a forthcoming project to showcase, interpret and educate our communities about the artwork from diverse videogames artists
+In February 2020, Art Fund supported our Subject Specialist Network – the Videogame Heritage Society – which advises over 100 museums and collectors on the preservation of videogames.
+In October 2020, Art Fund also supported our National Videogame Gallery, a forthcoming project to showcase videogames art from diverse artists.

 The charity, the National Videogame Museum and its predecessors have been supported by the following organisations over the years: